silum/astrokat-wiki/Observation-configuration-file.md

 If the product key is not specified, the default assumption will be that the observation can be scheduled for any active instrument.
 * _`band`_ defining the receptor required for observation.
 If the band key is not specified, the default assumption will be that the observation can be scheduled using any receptor.
 Band expected: UHF, L, S and X.
-* By default 8 seconds worth of data is averaged before output.
-The _`dump_rate`_ key sets this parameter.
+* Observation data is averaged over some number seconds before output.
+This is default 8 seconds worth of data is averaged before output.
+The _`dump_rate`_ key sets this parameter as a rate of output, 1/#seconds [Hz]
 * _`pool_resources`_ is used if the observation can only be executed with a required array setup.
 The observation should not proceed if any of these resources are not available.